nautobot/nautobot/nautobot/docs/development/getting-started.md

 There are a few things you'll need:

 - A Linux system or environment
-- A PostgreSQL server, which can be installed locally [per the documentation](../../installation/#installing-nautobot-dependencies)
+- A MySQL or PostgreSQL server, which can be installed locally [per the documentation](../../installation/#installing-nautobot-dependencies)
 - A Redis server, which can also be [installed locally](../../installation/#installing-nautobot-dependencies)
 - A supported version of Python
 - A recent version of [Poetry](https://python-poetry.org/docs/#installation)